Ellis Avery

 Ellis Avery (born Elisabeth Atwood; October 25, 1972 – February 15, 2019) was an American writer.
-She won two Stonewall Book Awards (the only author to have done so), one in 2008 for her debut novel The Teahouse Fire and one in 2013 for her second novel The Last Nude.
+She was the only author to win two Stonewall Book Awards, one in 2008 for her debut novel The Teahouse Fire and one in 2013 for her second novel The Last Nude.
 The Teahouse Fire also won a Lambda Literary Award for Lesbian Debut Fiction and an Ohioana Library Fiction Award in 2007.
 She self-published her memoir, The Family Tooth, in 2015.
 Her final book, Tree of Cats, was independently published posthumously.
-An out lesbian, she is survived by her spouse, Sharon Marcus.

 Early life

-Avery was raised in Columbus, Ohio, and Princeton, New Jersey.
-Born Elisabeth Atwood, she legally changed her name to Ellis Avery when she was 18.
+Born Elisabeth Atwood, Avery was raised in Columbus, Ohio, and Princeton, New Jersey.
+She legally changed her name to Ellis Avery when she was 18.

 Education and career

-As Elisabeth Atwood, Avery attended Columbus School for Girls in Columbus, Ohio, and Princeton Day School in Princeton, N.J., from which she graduated a year early, in 1989.
+As Elisabeth Atwood, Avery attended Columbus School for Girls in Columbus, Ohio, and Princeton Day School in Princeton, New Jersey, from which she graduated a year early, in 1989.
 While at Princeton Day School, Avery edited and contributed to the literary magazine, Cymbals, sang a cappella in the school's competitive Madrigals group, participated in the drama club, and earned a Merit Scholarship.

 After Princeton Day School, Avery attended Bryn Mawr College, graduating in 1993 with an independent major in Performance Studies.
 While at Bryn Mawr, she was an editor of and frequent contributor to The College News.
 She earned an MFA in Writing from Goddard College's low-residency program.

-She taught creative writing at Columbia University, and previously at the University of California at Berkeley.
+Avery taught creative writing at Columbia University, and previously at the University of California at Berkeley.
+From September 2017 through December 2018, she pursued a nurse practitioner degree at the MGH Institute of Health Professions and was posthumously inducted into Sigma Theta Tau, the Honor Society of Nursing.